loic425/sylius-ddd/README.md

 ## Getting started
 If you want to try to use and tweak that example, you can follow these steps:

-1. Run `git clone https://github.com/mtarld/apip-ddd` to clone the project
+1. Run `git clone https://github.com/loic425/sylius-ddd` to clone the project
-1. Run `make install` to install the project
+2. Run `composer install` to install the project
+3. Run `symfony console doctrine:database:create` to create the database
+4. Run `symfony console doctrine:schema:create` to create the schema
-1. Run `make start` to up your containers
+5. Run `symfony serve -d` to up your local server
-1. Visit https://localhost/api and play with your app!
+6. Visit https://localhost:8000/admin and play with your app!

 ## Contributing
 That implementation is pragmatic and far for being uncriticable.